 Highworth Road – This, the first main road off the Coxwell Road runs along the greenstone ridge overlooking the Thames Valley and links the ancient hilltop settlements of Coleshill, Highworth, Blunsden and Swindon.
 On a map of 1910 there were no houses on this end of Highworth Road at that time, except for a few farmhouses, and no side-roads up until the turning to Great Coxwell, just before Badbury Hill.
-There were just two farmhouses, Fairview and Viewlands up to what is now Westland Road, both losing their farms due to expansive housing developments in the 1970s.
+There were just two farmhouses, Fairview, which is still there at No 28 and Viewlands, now demolished to build Westland Road, both losing their farms due to expansive housing developments in the 1970s.
 Houses and bungalows were strung along the left side of the road in the 1920s followed by the right side in the 1940s.
+Recently a field opposite the turning into Westland Road on the slopes of Humpty Dumpty Hill escaped plans for a housing development and was declared a town or village green.
+The fields surrounding the old Council Highways Depot just beyond Westland Road are currently due for housing development.

-A field on the steep slope leading down into the Thames Valley, a green open area which serves a purpose as an unofficial and very popular recreation space for walking, dog walking and winter sledging, and is right on the boundary between town and country.
+A field on the steep slope leading down into the Thames Valley off to the right (north) of Highworth Road with far reaching views over National Trust land.
+A green open area which serves a purpose as an unofficial and very popular recreation space for walking, dog walking and winter sledging, and is right on the boundary between town and country.
 A public footpath runs down the right-hand edge bordering the Orchard Hill housing estate.
 It is well used for access to Canada Lane and both the infant and junior schools.
 The tree-line below marks the start off an ancient track and footpath across open country to Badbury Hill running parallel to Highworth Road and linking up many farms and estates on the way.

 At the beginning of the 21st century, numerous green fields surrounding the town were being allocated for large housing developments and in 2013 developers were lining up to get speculative building development plans for this site accepted.
 The local population rose up against it, petitions were signed, and many laborious meetings were attended (myself included).
 In March 2013, the Vale of the White Horse District Council refused planning permission submitted by Gladman Developments Ltd to build 94 houses on the site, but then the company put in an appeal.
 In April 2013, an application was made by local resident Robert Stewart to get the site registered as a Town or Village Green under the Commons Act 2006.